 Protesters angry at the potential loss of millions of pounds of taxpayers' money in Iceland will make their voices heard on Monday.

-Haringey Council announced its £37 million investment in three Icelandic banks had been frozen earlier this month after the country's institutions collapsed.
+Haringey Council announced its £37 million investment in three Icelandic banks had been frozen earlier this month after the country's

 Now lobby group People Not Profit and Haringey Trade Union Council are demanding an inquiry into the impact of the loss on council jobs and services.